This simple blueberry kefir smoothie recipe ticks all the boxes with fresh fruit, vanilla kefir and a touch of honey.

 Pro tip: Use a professional-grade blender for an extra smooth texture if you have one, but a standard blender will work just fine too.
 If you use a standard blender, run for an additional 30 seconds to 1 minute to make sure everything is as smoothly incorporated as possible.

 You can test it to check sweetness; if's not sweet enough, just blend in a little extra honey.
 Then pour into two tall glasses and enjoy immediately.

-This smoothie is naturally gluten free as written.
-Here are some other substitutions you can make:
+This smoothie is naturally gluten free and vegetarian as written.
+Here are some common substitutions you can make: